WildlifeDirect: Work

-In Kenya for Masaai youth to join the ranks of morans, the initiated young men, they have to kill a lion, either as a group or individually, this in turn does no justice to the lion populations near where the Masaai live.
+In Kenya, for Masaai youth to join the ranks of morans, the initiated young men have to kill a lion, either as a group or individually.
+This in turn does no justice to the lion populations near where the Masaai live.
 The Lion Guardians project started in 2006 in response to the slaughtering of lions in 2001 and works by getting the Masaai morans to protect these lions instead of killing them.
 These morans are employed and tasked with tracking, monitoring and conserving the lions.
 The Lion Guardian project won the $100,000 St Andrews Prize for the Environment in 2012.

 Since the start of the project, there have very few cases of lion spearing and killings where the project has been rolled out, and the Lion Guardians have been documenting their work on their blog.